 Action 1: Global Goodness

 - Stop using plastic grocery bags.
 Bringing your own reusable bags with you will save an average of 6-10 plastic bags weekly.
-Multiply that by 100 million people, and it saves 600 million to one billion bags a week!
+Multiply that by 100 million people, and we’ll save 600 million to 1 billion bags every week!

-- Bring your own reusable cup for coffee, tea and sodas.
+- Bring your own reusable cup for coffee, tea and soda.

 - Reduce your use of bottled water by carrying your own refillable water bottle.

 - Install a home water filter, or buy water in bulk from water delivery companies.

 - Shop in bulk.
 Larger quantities of goods require less packaging.

 - Reuse plastic bags.
 Most Americans have a stash of grocery bags; reusing them over and over again cuts the demand for additional production.